 Terms of Business Agreement

-This document details our service and our arrangements for dealing with your insurance.
-Please read it carefully and retain a copy for your records.
-The English language will be used for all communications, the contractual terms and conditions, and any information we are required to supply to you, before and during the duration of the contract and this agreement shall be subject to English Law (Scottish Law, where issued in Scotland).
+This document details our service and our arrangements for dealing with Your insurance.
+Please read it carefully and retain a copy for Your records.
+The English language will be used for all communications, the contractual terms and conditions, and any information We are required to supply to You, before and during the duration of the contract and this agreement shall be subject to English Law

 The Financial Conduct Authority

 The Financial Conduct Authority is the independent watchdog that regulates financial services.
-Arthur Marsh & Son (Birmingham) Ltd is authorised and regulated by the Financial Conduct Authority under register number is 461971 for insurance mediation activities and as a Credit Broker.
-You can check our status at www.fca.org.uk/firms/systems-reporting/register or contact the FCA on 0800 111 6768.
+Arthur Marsh & Son (Birmingham) Ltd is authorised and regulated by the Financial Conduct Authority under register number 461971.
+You can check our status at https://register.fca.org.uk or by contacting the FCA on 0800 111 6768.
 Our permitted business includes advising, arranging, dealing in and assisting with the placing & administration of General Insurance policies.

 Bad Debt Recovery